l-slug/Indexing-Prototyping-TransCrip-Tech/README.md

 What does this technology interrupt?
 What questions do you have for this technology?
 What gratitude do you feel about this technology?
+What timeline does this technology engage with, challenge or re-route?